-Note:
+Note: All readings are requ

 All readings are required whereas resources are optional.
 Journal articles have been selected to augment the section in your medical-surgical textbook.
 There are five copies of each journal article on three-day reserve in the library.